Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Symmetry-generated constants of motion

-{\normalfont 3A.} If four vertices $a,b,c,d \in\mathcal{V}\setminus\{s\}$ have \begin{enumerate}[label=\normalfont3.\arabic*A.,ref=3.\arabic*A,itemsep=1pt, topsep=2pt, parsep=4pt, partopsep=1pt, leftmargin=4em] \item a unique incoming edge with weight $\mathcal{A}_s$ from $s$; \item identical natural frequencies $\omega$; \item and one, two or three of them belong to $\mathcal{W}_\eta$, \end{enumerate} then the cross-ratio $c_{abcd}$ and $\mathcal{S}_\eta[c_{abcd}]$ are functionally independent constants of motion. {\normalfont 3B.} If three vertices $u, v, w\in\mathcal{V}\setminus\{s\}$ have \begin{enumerate}[label=\normalfont3.\arabic*B.,ref=3.\arabic*B,itemsep=1pt, topsep=2pt, parsep=4pt, partopsep=1pt, leftmargin=4em] \item a unique incoming edge with weight $\mathcal{A}_s$ from $s$; \item identical natural frequencies $\omega = \omega_s - 2\,\mathrm{Im}(\mathcal{A}_s)$; \item and one or two of them belong to $\mathcal{W}_\eta$, \end{enumerate} then the cross-ratio $c_{suvw}$ and $\mathcal{S}_\eta[c_{suvw}]$ are functionally independent constants of motion. \end{theorem} As a consequence, if there is a source star with $n\geq 4$ leaves having identical frequencies $\omega$ (to satisfy \ref{itm:3.1A}), where all edges from the source $s$ to the leaves have identical complex weight $\mathcal{A}_{s}$ (to satisfy \ref{itm:3.2A}), Thm.~\ref{thm:crossratios} (and Lem.~\ref{lem:independence_cross_ratios}) implies that there are $n - 3$ conserved cross-ratios $(c_{\rho})_{\rho\in \{1,...,n-3\}}$ associated with the leaves.
-There is also one more conserved and functionally independent cross-ratio $c_s$ depending on the core if $\omega = \omega_s - 2\,\mathrm{Im}(\mathcal{A}_s)$ (condition~\ref{itm:3.2B}).
+As a consequence of the preceding theorem, if there is a source star with $n\geq 4$ leaves having identical frequencies $\omega$ (to satisfy \ref{itm:4.2A}), where all edges from the source $s$ to the leaves have identical complex weight $\mathcal{A}_{s}$ (to satisfy \ref{itm:4.1A}), Thm.~\ref{thm:crossratios} (and Lem.~\ref{lem:independence_cross_ratios}) implies that there are $n - 3$ conserved cross-ratios $(c_{\rho})_{\rho\in \{1,...,n-3\}}$ associated with the leaves.
+There is also one additional conserved and functionally independent cross-ratio $c_s$ depending on the core if $\omega = \omega_s - 2\,\mathrm{Im}(\mathcal{A}_s)$ (condition~\ref{itm:4.2B}).

 Now, recall that there are no restrictions on the outgoing edges from the $n$ leaves to conserve the related cross-ratios and that $B_n$ is the Bell number.
-Hence, there are $r = B_n - 1$ ways of partitioning the leaves in at least two sets (to satisfy \ref{itm:3.3A} and \ref{itm:3.3B}) while including them as sources in their respective subgraphs' vertex sets $\mathcal{W}_1,...,\mathcal{W}_r$ [Fig.~\ref{fig:fig2}\,(c)] (to satisfy \ref{itm:3.1A} and \ref{itm:3.1B}).
+Hence, there are $r = B_n - 1$ ways of partitioning the leaves in at least two sets (to satisfy \ref{itm:4.3A} and \ref{itm:4.3B}) while including them as sources in their respective subgraphs' vertex sets $\mathcal{W}_1,...,\mathcal{W}_r$ [Fig.~\ref{fig:fig2}D] (to satisfy \ref{itm:4.1A} and \ref{itm:4.1B}).
 This setup makes $r$ symmetry generators act on at least one of the $n-3$ cross-ratios in such a way that $\mathcal{S}_{\eta}[c_{\rho}]$ for some $\rho$ and $\eta$ are conserved.
 If $\omega_s = \omega + 2\,\mathrm{Im}(\mathcal{A}_s)$ is satisfied, $\mathcal{S}_{\eta}[c_{s}(\bm{z})]$ is also conserved for all $\eta$.
-Of course, not all of these constants are functionally independent; their independence hinges on the specific network structure.
+Yet, not all of these constants are functionally independent; their independence hinges on the specific network structure.

+We have thus identified symmetries that generate constants of motion through the time evolution of peripheral parts in networks admitting conserved cross-ratios.
+We now consider translations of the phases and the phase lags.
+Except for monomials, these transformations provide parameterized versions of the conserved quantities introduced above.